OpaceDigitalAgency/stories/PROGRESS.md

   5. Click "Update from Remote" to pull the latest changes
   6. Click "Deploy HEAD Commit" to deploy the changes
 - Added deployment information to system-documentation.html for future reference
+## 2025-04-19
+### Fixed: JWT Refresh & Token-Consistency Bug in AdminPage.php
+- Fixed a critical issue in AdminPage.php where token refresh was failing due to improper user ID extraction:
+  - Identified that AdminPage.php was passing $_SESSION['user']['id'] directly to Auth::refreshToken() without proper validation
+  - Enhanced the code to properly check if $_SESSION['user'] and $_SESSION['user']['id'] exist before using them
+  - Added detailed error logging to track token refresh attempts and results
+  - This fix ensures that the token refresh mechanism works correctly in the admin panel
+  - The changes have been committed and pushed to the repository (commit 92cde65)
+- This fix should resolve the persistent issues with CRUD operations failing due to authentication problems